Asia taken aback by Wall St swoon, pins hopes on China

 SYDNEY Asian shares stumbled on Friday after a month-end swoon on Wall Street, though some were hoping China would offer better news on manufacturing and help steady investor sentiment.

-The Chinese surveys on industrial activity come in two flavors, one from the government and one from HSBC.
+The Chinese surveys on industrial activity come in two flavours, one from the government and one from HSBC.
 Analysts generally expect both to show a pick-up in July as Beijing's stimulus efforts gain traction.
-ECONCN

-MSCI broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 0.5 percent.
-Japan's Nikkei .N225 lost 0.6 percent, while the broader Topic .TOP fell 0.7 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.5 percent.
+Japan's Nikkei lost 0.6 percent, while the broader Topix fell 0.7 percent.

-Relief was sorely needed after the Dow .DJI sank 1.88 percent, while the S&P 500 .SPX shed 2 percent and the Nasdaq .IXIC 2.09 percent.
-MSCI All-World Index .MIWD00000PUS lost 1.5 percent and European shares .FTEU1 1.2 percent.
+Relief was sorely needed after the Dow sank 1.88 percent, while the S&P 500 shed 2 percent and the Nasdaq 2.09 percent.
+MSCI's All-World Index lost 1.5 percent and European shares 1.2 percent.

 The drop in the S&P 500 was the biggest since April and it suffered the first monthly loss since January.
 The stress was evident in the VIX volatility index which jumped 27 percent to the highest since mid-April.